-youth support services; and careers advisers.
+- youth support services - careers advisers

-You can request that only your child's name, address and date of birth is passed to their local authority or provider of youth support services by informing us.
-This right is transferred to your child once they reach the age 16.
+A parent or guardian can request that only their child's name, address and date of birth is passed to their local authority or provider of youth support services by informing us.
+This right is transferred to the child / pupil once he/she reaches the age 16.